How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 How do I stop redirects on Android without installing anything?

-Why does disabling extensions stop the redirects?
+Why did disabling extensions stop the redirects?

 Some extensions — especially free VPNs, PDF converters, and shopping helpers — contain code that intercepts your navigation and redirects clicks for affiliate revenue.
 They’re often installed as part of free software bundles without being obvious about it.